tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/index.md

 ---
 title: Management REST APIs in Azure Cognitive Search | Microsoft Docs
-description: Script or automate Azure Cognitive Search service provisioning, key management, or resource configuration using REST APIs and Resource Manager APIs. ms.service: cognitive-search ms.topic: "language-reference"
+description: API reference for provisioning an Azure Cognitive Search service for public or private access.
+You can also manage API keys and configure capacity. ms.service: cognitive-search ms.topic: "language-reference"